Putting Your Life On The Line

 Although only one tornado went down Main Street in Pilger, the twin funnels cleared everything in their path.
 Businesses, 73 homes, a school, farmland and twenty grain bins became flying shrapnel and deadly debris.

 What they saw was 16,000 volunteers from all 50 states helping in any way they could and locals taking in their neighbors who lost everything.
 In this part of Nebraska, agriculture is the main source of revenue for residents.
-Fortunately, volunteers and neighbors walked the farm fields to pick up bits of metal - even small pieces of debris can ruin a combine.
+Volunteers and neighbors walked the farm fields to pick up bits of metal - even small pieces of debris can ruin a combine.

 When, not if…